Skip to main content

 Venture projects are:

-• Bold: they take significant risk commensurate with the potential for significant impact if successful
+• Bold: they are daring investments with potential for significant, outsized impact

 • Nimble: they can be implemented rapidly in response to scientific opportunity